secluso/secluso/SECURITY.md

 First, consider the case where the attacker compromises the camera.
 The attacker could achieve this, for example, by physically accessing the camera, removing the micro SD card, and copying all the relevant files.
-This attacker will only be able to decrypt one video (one motion video and one livestream session).
+This attacker will only be able to decrypt one video (one motion video and one livestream session) and one thumbnail.
 It cannot decrypt any videos from before or after.

 Second, consider the case where the attacker compromises the app.
 This attacker cannot decrypt any of the video from the past.
-It can however decrypt motion and livestream videos from the point of compromise until when the app sends a heartbeat message to the camera.
+It can however decrypt motion and livestream videos and thumbnails from the point of compromise until when the app sends a heartbeat message to the camera.
 Note that we assume that attacker is not capable of blocking heartbeats.
 If heartbeats are blocked, the user will receive notifications saying that the camera seems to be offline.
 In such a case, the user needs to look into the issue immediately.